HL7/davinci-crd/input/pagecontent/index.md

 <blockquote class="stu-note">
 <p>
-When CRD clients are made up of multiple systems, there will be orchestration requirements to allow these multiple systems to interact in a way that allows them to appear as a single monolithic system from the perspective of the CRD server.
+When CRD clients are made up of multiple systems, there will be orchestration requirements to allow these multiple systems to interact in a way for them to appear as a single monolithic system from the perspective of the CRD server.
 This IG provides some discussion of this on the <a href="epa.html">ePA Coordinators page</a>, though it does not (yet) provide any standardization about how system components should interoperate to achieve this monolithic behavior.
 If there is industry interest, future releases of this IG may work to standardize some of these "intra-client" interactions.
 </p>
 </blockquote>